-Vitamin D supplementation may be beneficial in depressionApril 7th, 2014 in Psychology & Psychiatry /
+Vitamin D supplementation may be beneficial in depressionApril 7, 2014 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—Vitamin D supplementation has no overall effect on depressive symptoms, but may have a significant effect for those with clinically significant depression, according to a review published online March 14 in Psychosomatic Medicine.